Sir William James, 1st Baronet: Career in India

 In 1747, James joined the Bombay Marine, the navy of the East India Company.
 He was appointed as first mate onboard the EIC East Indiaman Hardwicke before being transferred to the East Indiaman Suffolk two years later.
-James was promoted to captain in 1749 and appointed the commander of the 28-gun frigate HCS Guardian, which was part of a small squadron that operated between Bombay and Goa to protect EIC merchant shipping from attacks by the Maratha Navy under Tulajee Angre.
+James was promoted to captain in 1749 and appointed the commander of the 28-gun frigate HCS Guardian, which was part of a small squadron that operated between Bombay and Goa to protect EIC merchant shipping from attacks by Maratha Navy ships under Tulaji Angre.
 In that year, James, while escorting 70 coastal trading vessels from Bombay to Goa, encountered a Maratha fleet of 16 grabs and gallivats under Angre.
 James immediately ordered his ships to sail for the port of Tellicherry; once they arrived there, James' squadron, consisting of Guardian, the 28-gun grab HCS Bombay and the bomb vessel HCS Drake, launched a counter-attack against Angre's fleet, sinking its largest gallivat and driving other Maratha ships back before returning to Bombay.